An Active Flux method for the Euler equations based on the exact acoustic evolution operator: Numerical results

 Next, some multi-dimensional Riemann problems from \cite{lax98} are used to assess the ability of the method to cope with more complex interactions between different wave families.
 The Riemann problems are set up such that outside the interaction region they result in a shock or a simple wave only.
 In fact, this is well-known to be a difficult situation for numerical methods.
 As is explained in Section 15.8.4 of \cite{leveque02}, whatever the numerical flux used to evolve a discontinuity between two values joined by, say, a Rankine-Hugoniot curve, the very first time step endows the cells in the vicinity with ($\Delta t$-dependent) values that are no longer on this curve in general.
 Thus, the \emph{second} time step creates waves of all families that propagate away as spurious artifacts.
 These waves are clearly visible in many simulation results of problems from \cite{lax98} in the literature, and they of course extend into the interaction region.
 Another reason for their presence is that the initial values given in \cite{lax98} fulfill the jump conditions only to a precision of about $10^{-3}$.

 A selection of multi-d Riemann problems is presented here (Figure \ref{fig:LL}).
 The number of grid cells is only half (in each direction) of what \cite{lax98} use.
 One observes that the features of the interaction region are resolved sharply.
 Figure \ref{fig:LL12cut} shows cuts through the simulation of Configuration 12 for two particular locations, in order to facilitate comparison with \cite{barsukow24afeuler}.
+In general, for the Riemann problems, no relevant differences to the results in \cite{barsukow24afeuler} can be established visually.
+Figure \ref{fig:LL13} demonstrates on Configuration 13 that spurious oscillations can propagate in the solution, and that the shock sensor based limiting is able to prevent them.
+Finally, Configuration 3, known for the development of Kelvin-Helmholtz-type instabilities at slip lines after long times is shown in Figure \ref{fig:LL3} for two different grid resolutions.
+This Configuration has been modified by adding 0.53 to both components of the initial velocity.
+The Galilei boost thus makes sure that the interaction region of the multi-dimensional Riemann Problem remains in the center of the computational domain.